rahgadda/Java/03-Modules/02-datatypes.md

 ```
 - There are three kind of variable  in Java .
 They are
     - Local Variables
-        - Local variables are declared in methods, constructors, or blocks and are only vissible inside them.
+        - Local variables are declared in methods, constructors, or blocks and are only visible inside them.
         - There is no default value for local variables, so local variables should be declared and an initial value should be assigned before the first use.

     - Instance Variables